ocskier/MyPythonProj/README.md

 <br>

-A starting point boilerplate full stack project built with Python, Flask, and Create-React-App.
+A full stack project built with Python, Flask, and Create-React-App for financial stock performance.

 <br>